-3. RPL Overview
+3. RPL overview

-RPL operates on the IP networking layer, via the 6LoWPAN protocol stack, exploiting Destination Oriented Directed Acyclic Graphs (DODAGs) rooted at a single destination called sink [1].
+RPL operates on the IP networking layer, via the 6LoWPAN protocol stack, exploiting Destination Oriented Directed Acyclic Graphs (DODAGs) rooted at a single destination called sink (Winter et al., 2012).
 In practice, the protocol builds a graph of logical paths upon physical network connections, which are directed towards the sink.
-Parents' selection on paths towards the DODAG root can be treated as a multi-objective optimization problem since a variety of metrics (e.g., link reliability, latency throughput) and constraints (e.g., nodes' energy, link color) can be exploited to evaluate the nodes' rank [2].
+Parents' selection on paths towards the DODAG root can be treated as a multi-objective optimization problem since a variety of metrics (e.g., link reliability, latency throughput) and constraints (e.g., nodes' energy, link color) can be exploited to evaluate the nodes' rank (Gaddour and Koubâa, 2012).
 The specified Objective Function (OF) defines how the RPL nodes translate metrics and/or constraints into ranks, and select and optimize routing paths in a DODAG.